shakurocom/figma-extractor/README.md

     },
     textStyles: {
       keyName: nameFromFigma => `.v-${getTextStyleName(nameFromFigma)}`,
-      merge: true, // or false - it allows to merge text styles for different screen sizes to a signle style },
+      merge: true, // or false - it allows merging text styles for different screen sizes to a single style },
   },
   icons: {